UniversalDependencies/UD_Naga-Suansu/README.md

 # Summary

-UD_Naga-Suansu is a Universal Dependencies (UD) treebank for the Suansu.
+UD_Naga-Suansu is a Universal Dependencies (UD) treebank for Suansu (Glottocode: suan1234), an endangered Tibeto-Burman language spoken on the Indo-Myanmar border.
 The annotation was performed manually based on glosses.
 This treebank includes texts from fiction and grammar.
 The treebank contains **3.1k** tokens, distributed as follows:

 - **Training set**: 2945 tokens
 - **Test set**: 157 tokens